rossanoventurini/qwt/README.md

 cargo build --release
 ```

-This produces the two executables `perf_rs_quat_vector` and `perf_wavelet_tree` in `\target\release\`.
+This produces the two executables `perf_rs_quat_vector`,  `perf_wavelet_tree`, and
+`perf_wt_bench` in `\target\release\`.

-The former is used to measure the performance of QuadVectors, which are the building block of our implementation of Wavelet Trees.
+The first one is used to measure the performance of QuadVectors, which are the building block of our implementation of Wavelet Trees.
 We can safely ignore it.

-The latter is used to measure the performance of a Quad Wavelet Tree built on a given input text.
+The bin `perf_wavelet_tree`  is used to measure the performance of a Quad Wavelet Tree built on a given input text.

+Finally, `perf_wt_bench` compares QWT against other implementations (only [Sucds 0.6.0](https://github.com/kampersanda/sucds) for the moment).

 We can now download and uncompress in the current directory the [English](http://pizzachili.dcc.uchile.cl/texts/nlang/english.gz) collection from [Pizza&Chili corpus](http://pizzachili.dcc.uchile.cl/).
 Then, we take its prefix of length 2 GiB.